teogor/drifter/docs/plugin-usage-guide.md

     }
     ```

-### Using `UnityAssetSyncTask`
+## Using `RefreshUnityAssetsTask`

 ### Purpose

-The `UnityAssetSyncTask` streamlines the synchronization of Unity exported assets with your project.
-It prepares the project for Unity integration by copying essential folders.
+The `RefreshUnityAssetsTask` streamlines the synchronization and updating of Unity exported assets
+with your project.
+It prepares the project for Unity integration by updating essential folders.

 ### Configuration

-To use `UnityAssetSyncTask`, follow these steps:
+To use `RefreshUnityAssetsTask`, follow these steps:

 1. Configure Unity options in your `build.gradle` file (if not already done).